adam10603/ChatScraper/README.md

 #### `--force-download`

 The script will always save a copy of each VOD's chat log in a local cache which speeds up future searches of the same VOD.
 The cache directory is called `cache` and it's automatically created in the same directory the script is in.

 This flag will re-download the chat logs even if they are in the cache.
 This also refreshes the cached version.
+This option is mutually exclusive with [--skip-cached](#skip-cached).

+#### `--skip-cached`

+Skips searching VODs that are present in the local cache.
+This is useful if you're using the [--vods-from](#vods-fromuser) option to search a streamer's most recent VODs, but you don't want any overlaps with VODs you've already searched in the past.
+This option is mutually exclusive with [--force-download](#force-download).

-#### `<Video ID>...`
+#### `[Video ID]...`

-Specify one or more video IDs to search their chat history at once.
-Concurrent downloads are limited to 2, but I might add a flag to change it in the future.
+Here you can specify any number of video IDs (separated by a space) to search their chat history at once.
+Note that this is optional if you use the [--vods-from](#vods-fromuser) flag.

 ### Rulesets